About the Programme

-Discover the advantages of the NTU Graduate Development Programme, the job roles available, and the opportunities that await you.
+Discover the advantages of the NTU Graduate Development Programme (GDP), the job roles available, and the opportunities that await you.

 - Business, Law and Social Sciences (BLSS)